What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 What About Apple Silicon Macs?

-A Mac with 64–96 GB of unified memory can technically load large models — but unified memory bandwidth is still slower than dedicated VRAM bandwidth.
+The tradeoff: Unified memory bandwidth (even M5 Max at 614 GB/s) is lower than dedicated GDDR7 VRAM on a 5090 (1,792 GB/s).
 Models load fine but generate tokens more slowly than a comparably priced PC GPU setup.

 Why Not "Modded" GPUs?